ScilifelabDataCentre/swedish-pathogens-portal-django/doc/architecture/decisions/0003-visualisation-tool-for-dashboards.md

 **Rationale:**

+- **Django Alignment:** Plotly integrates seamlessly with Django's template system and can be rendered server-side, maintaining our Django-based architecture.

+    **Implementation Approach:**

+    - Plots can be generated on the backend using the plotly python package.
+    - The plots embedded in the template can be rendered in the frontend using the plotly JavaScript library.

 - **Flexibility and Control:** Plotly allows full programmatic control over plot generation directly in Python, which fits well with our existing Django backend and development workflow.

-- **Simplicity of Integration:** Since our current requirements are modest, embedding Plotly charts directly within Django templates avoids the overhead of managing a separate visualization service.
+- **Simplicity of Integration:** The overhead of managing a separate visualization service is not outweighed by our current limited visualisation needs, thus simply embedding plots directly with the Django templates works more than sufficient.

 **Considered Alternatives:**